findy-network/findy-wallet-pwa/tools/env/README.md

 1. **Register Alice's Web-Wallet**

-   Follow the guides on [Findy Wallet](http://localhost:3000) and register the first wallet holder by the name Alice.
+   Register the first wallet holder by the name Alice.
+In this registration phase you setup [the passwordless authentication](https://github.com/findy-network/findy-wallet-pwa#registerlogin) for this user.
+You can also use [emulated authenticators](https://developer.chrome.com/docs/devtools/webauthn/) if preferred.

    ![Wallet login](../../docs/wallet-login.gif)